Sonali553/Machine-Learning-Projects/README.md

-# Machine-Learning-Projects
+# Machine-Learning-Project
-In this repository you can find the various beginners friendly machine learning projects
+In this repository you can find Diabetic Identification machine learning project